Students for a Democratic Society 16th Annual Convention say, ‘Not another step back!’

 An important conference panel delt with the fight for reproductive rights, women’s rights, and to fight back against homophobic and transphobic legislation.
 Panelists spoke in detail about either organizing record-breaking pro-abortion protests on the eve of the release of the Dobbs v.
 Jackson ruling or fighting the anti-abortion legislation passed in their own states.

-Trenece Robinson traveled from Tallahassee to represent Florida Agricultural and Mechanical University Generation Action, a youth organization that works closely with Planned Parenthood, who said that they are now on a lifelong trajectory to fight for reproductive justice.
+Trenece Robertson traveled from Tallahassee to represent Florida Agricultural and Mechanical University Generation Action, a youth organization that works closely with Planned Parenthood, who said that they are now on a lifelong trajectory to fight for reproductive justice.

-“If you’re planning on getting involved with reproductive rights organizing,” Robinson said, “you need to be involved with groups like Planned Parenthood and Students for a Democratic Society, and all groups fighting for the right to a safe and legal abortion, wherever you are.
+“If you’re planning on getting involved with reproductive rights organizing,” Robertson said, “you need to be involved with groups like Planned Parenthood and Students for a Democratic Society, and all groups fighting for the right to a safe and legal abortion, wherever you are.
 Just ask yourself, hey, what can I do?
 Whatever you do as an activist is just as important if not more important than any politician.”

 Despite the passage of anti-abortion bills in both Texas and Florida, students told tales of protests, from 1000 to 10,000 people, who all marched for reproductive rights.
 The time is right, they said, for a fight to defend our rights won through protests and struggle, of which Roe v.
 Wade is just the beginning.
 This is especially true entering the midterm elections with more reactionary candidates running for office on similar platforms.
 The next day, they passed a resolution to join the Coalition to March on the Republican National Convention in Wisconsin, 2024, and to oppose their reactionary agenda to attack women’s and reproductive rights, immigrant rights, LGBTQ rights, voting rights, and all attacks on the people.